Tipser/slate/source/includes/_tipser-react-elements.md

 Note: the `Store` component is updating the top-level page URL (when it's tabs are clicked).
 For this reason, please double check if it won't interfere with your web framework.
 For the same reason, it's not recommended to include more than one `<Store />` on a single page.

-## Checkout
+## `Checkout`
+Element that displays the checkout component with all necessary elements to make the purchase take place.
-Is an HTML widget displaying a whole Checkout component allowing a user to make a purchase on the POS site, using Tipser infrastructure.
+It is a HTML widget displaying a whole Checkout component allowing a user to make a purchase on the POS site, using Tipser infrastructure.
 The Checkout component can be used in two ways:

 * Stand-alone `Checkout` react component displayed on one site;